iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 # Expense Reports
 Expense Reports solution in BC enables the following:

-- Management of expense and travel reports (including approvals)
+- Management of expense and travel reports (including approvals and allowances)
-- Management of expense documents
+- Management of expense documents (with different currencies)
 - Digital archive of expense documents
 - Connection to digitization partner <a href="https://costpocket.com/en" target="_blank">CostPocket.com</a>